doorstep75/cool-tech/README.md

   ```
 3. Set up the environment variables (see Environment Variables).

-4. Start the development servers:
+4. Start the development servers (see below for commands per environment):
   ```bash
   npm start
   ```